RedaElmar/ApacheStorm_WordCount/README.md

 }
 ```

-> [!NOTE]
-> For an example of a spout that reads from an external data source, see one of the following examples:
->
-> * [TwitterSampleSPout](https://github.com/apache/storm/blob/0.10.x-branch/examples/storm-starter/src/jvm/storm/starter/spout/TwitterSampleSpout.java): An example spout that reads from Twitter.
-> * [Storm-Kafka](https://github.com/apache/storm/tree/0.10.x-branch/external/storm-kafka): A spout that reads from Kafka.

 ### Create the bolts

 Bolts handle the data processing.
 Bolts can do anything, for example, computation, persistence, or talking to external components.
 This topology uses two bolts: